"Millions of people

 The line was originally built with a central power rail, level with the running rails, at about 520 V. Like the GN&CR - but unlike the other two independent tubes, which started with locomotives - the W&CR from the outset used trains with motors in passenger vehicles and no locomotive.
 This was not "multiple-unit" working, where only low-voltage control signals are sent from the driving cab to each car; rather, power ran directly from the driver's controller to all the motors, using rooftop wires to reach the other motored car.
 (Incidentally, during construction electric locomotives running on overhead power were used to haul excavated clay from the workface, rather than the ponies used on other lines.)

 The LSWR later chose to electrify its surface lines differently, using an outside rail at 600 V; this became the standard third-rail system on the SR and its successors, and was installed on the Waterloo & City, together with new rolling stock, in 1940.
 When these trains were replaced in turn by 1992 Tube Stock in 1993, the LU four-rail system was installed (even though the line was not transferred to LU until the following year).

 The line has mostly had a quiet history, but was closed for several months following a bomb hit in 1940.
 When it reopened, service was initially limited to the peak hours and Saturdays; full service was resumed 1941-04-15.
-Apart from a stretch from 1943-03-07 to 1947-02-23 and during the 2012 Olympics, the line has never operated on Sundays.
+Traditionally, apart from a stretch from 1943-03-07 to 1947-02-23 and during the 2012 Olympics, the line has never operated on Sundays.
 There were plans to introduce a permanent 7-day service from the summer of 2013 but, so far, this has not materialized.